 The ADHD-Anxiety Connection

-That’s because ADHD can affect how kids manage their emotions.
-Kids with ADHD may get so flooded with emotion—in this case, anxiety—that they have trouble thinking clearly about how to deal with the situation.
+ADHD affects how kids manage their emotions.
+Kids with ADHD may get so flooded with emotion that they have trouble thinking clearly about how to cope with the situation.

 What an Anxious Child With ADHD May Look Like

-Trouble managing emotions or using coping skills can affect kids’ behavior in different ways.
-Some kids may act up and draw attention to themselves.
-Others might sit quietly and try not to be noticed.
+act up and draw attention to themselves.
+Others sit quietly and try not to be noticed.

 Here are some behaviors that may be signs of anxiety in a child with ADHD: